User Guide : XML Sitemaps > How to Check Your XML Sitemap for Broken Links and Errors?

 The most common SEO issues with sitemaps:

-HEADMasterSEO is an XML sitemap checker tool that can:
+HEADMasterSEO is a sitemap checker tool that can:

 By default, HEADMasterSEO uses the User Agent "HEADMasterSEO" to check URLs.
 Open Configuration -> User Agents screen and change the user agent to GoogleBot Regular.
 You want HEADMasterSEO to present itself as GoogleBot when checking the URLs in the sitemap.